WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/inclusivity.md

 # Writing inclusive documentation

 The WordPress community is welcoming and inclusive.
-Write WordPress documentation considering inclusivity of all people.
+Write WordPress documentation considering inclusivity of people from all walks of life.

 ## Unbiased documentation